Places, Planes, People and Pilots

 Notable for its absence from any of the writings about Maxwell in aviation literature is the lack of detail about his background and family.
 In fact an extensive search of the Internet reveals a paucity of personal details.
 By way of example, neither his date of birth nor date of demise appears in the public domain.

-From that point forward, his name disappears from the pages of Canadian Aviation history earning him the title; “The Forgotten Pilot of Canada’s North”
+From that point forward, his name disappears from the pages of Canadian Aviation history earning him the title; “The Forgotten Pilot of Canada’s North” The remainder of this article will attempt to provide a comprehensive review of William Roy Maxwell’s life and flying career.

 To be continued on the next page